mathigon/textbooks/content/shapes/content.md

 > id: triangle-selection

-Knowing that the formula for the area of a triangle is ½ x b x h is nice, but we need to make sure we can correctly identify the correct height for each base.
+Knowing that the formula for the area of a triangle is `1/2 x b x h` is nice, but we need to make sure we can correctly identify the correct height for each base.
 All the triangles below have possible base-height pairs highlighted in green.
 Click on triangles that have base-height pairs that could correctly be used to find the area of the given triangle.

     // [TODO]: INTERACTIVE-05 (pages 9-11)
     figure: .tri-select